 Even without a large amount of traffic coming to your website, the results can be significant.
 Sure, you won’t reach as many as you would on Indeed, but this audience is likely to be genuinely interested in your company.

 The best kind of employee is one that specifically wants to work for you, rather than looking for just any job.
 By reaching out to the people visiting your website, you’re more likely to find a candidate who’s motivated and loyal.
-Plus, you get the benefit of showcasing your brand as opposed to when you publish on Indeed or Craigslist.
+Plus, you get the benefit of showcasing your brand as opposed to when you publish on Indeed or well-known freelance websites like Craigslist.

 Social media outreach